+There is a hepatitis A outbreak in Louisville.
 On November 28 the Kentucky Department for Public Health declared an outbreak of acute Hepatitis A (HAV) with cases in multiple counties in Kentucky.
 The overwhelming majority of the cases have been in Louisville, primarily among the homeless, and people who use drugs.
-Louisville’s Department of Health and Wellness confirms the hepatitis outbreak in Jefferson County has reached 115 cases since November.
+As of May 4, 2018 Louisville’s Department of Health and Wellness confirms the hepatitis outbreak in Jefferson County has reached 314 cases including 1 death since November.

 The following Information is from Louisville’s Department of Health and Wellness: